This walk starts at the village centre before setting out on a circular walk around the edge of the village

 Follow the track uphill.
-Just past Black Bush, a grassy meadow on your left, the track dips steeply downhill and then back uphill to Castle Hill.
+Just past Black Bush house on your left, the track dips steeply downhill and then back uphill to Castle Hill.
 On a clear day you can enjoy views south west across Cranes Moor to the Avon valley and Purbeck hills beyond.
 Stop here to explore the ridge and the earthworks of Castle Hill fort.

 4. Left onto Forest Road

-Follow the track downhill and take the second turning on your right past houses to Burley Street Garage along Randells Lane.
+Follow the track downhill and until the path splits around a young oak.
+Keep right on Randells Lane, passing by Randells Farm on your right, until you reach the main road.
 Carefully cross the road at this point.
 Turn right alongside the road to cross over Coach Hill Lane and then turn left onto Forest Road.